-- 2. Plot a graph, using a different colour for each waste material, to show the volume of biogas collected (y-axis) each day (x-axis). - 3.
+- 2. Plot a graph, using a different colour for each waste material, to show your results. - 3.
 Which waste material produced the most biogas over the whole experimental period? - 4.
 Which waste material produced the least biogas over the whole experimental period? - 5.
 Were there any trends in the data, for example, the rate of gas production was linear/ exponential/ inverse exponential?
+Why could this information be important considering biogas production as a business?